Today, buildings in Germany, Austria and Switzerland are responsible for around 35% of energy consumption and around 33% of CO2 emissions.

 The dilemma: production of cement and steel as basic building materials for modern concrete buildings is energy-intensive, and releases large amounts of CO2.

-Sustainable construction is also possible using concrete: The benefits of Cobiax at a glance
+Sustainable construction is also possible using concrete:

 The construction phase